wyattjoh/ims/README.md

 You can also use the [wyattjoh/ims](https://hub.docker.com/r/wyattjoh/ims/) Docker image.

+The API matches the Fastly API as much as possible: https://docs.fastly.com/api/imageopto/

 Any images served will be available, which will allow you to attach different image manipulations via the query string.
 The following query parameters are
 available: